yangcheng33/ssm/README.md

-This project is used to provide a **java web structure template** for quickly creating a project.
+This project is used to provide a **java web structure template** for quickly starting a project.

 # Project framework:
 - Spring 4.3.2